siddMahen/SecurityOfficer/README.md

 ###Usage:

+* Simply

+    #include"SecurityOfficer.h"

-* Simply include SecurityOfficer in any of the classes where you will need it and use it like a singleton.
+in any of the classes where you will need it and use it like a singleton.